 - Motorcycle Jousting: In a variant, Quick Change gives us a bizarre (and apparently lethal) bicycle jousting scene.
-Loomis panics and yells that "it's bad luck just seeing a thing like that!"
+Loomis panics and yells that "It's bad luck just seeing a thing like that!"

-- My Secret Pregnancy
+- My Secret Pregnancy: Phyllis.

 - Nice Job Breaking It, Hero (or Nice Job Fixing It, Villain, depending on your perspective): Loomis honked the fucking car horn.
 Grimm states he could have had the police paralyzed for hours thinking he was still in the bank holding the hostages, even after they successfully got away.